personal injury lawyers in chicago

 Protecting your information, especially in the age of technology, is more challenging than ever.
-When personal information is shared without consent, it is a significant violation of a person’s safety and peace of mind.
+Sharing personal information without consent is a significant violation of a person’s safety and peace of mind.

 Personal information that is shared with the intent to harm another can be particularly distressing to the victim.
-This type of harassment is called doxing.
-Thanks to a recently passed law, doxing is now illegal in Illinois and victims can take action against their attacker in civil court.
+This type of harassment is called doxxing.
+If you’re wondering “Is doxxing illegal” the answer is yes.
+Thanks to a recently passed law, doxxing is now illegal in Illinois and victims can take action against their attacker in civil court.

 In This Article: